InstituteforDiseaseModeling/idmtools/docs/cli/cli-examples.rst

 Examples
 ========

-You can use |IDM_s| CLI to download the included Python example scripts from GitHub to a local folder using the ``gitrepo`` command.
-To see the list of commands and options for ``gitrepo``, type the following at a command prompt:
+You can use |IDM_s| CLI to download the included Python example scripts from GitHub to a local folder using the ``idmtools gitrepo`` command.
+To see the list of commands and options for ``idmtools gitrepo``, type the following at a command prompt:

 .. command-output:: idmtools gitrepo --help